oddbit/tanam/README.md

 For anyone exposed to use Tanam, either as a developer that is building a site or a content creator who is sharing creative works, we want to provide an easy to use platform that allows you to simply create a platform for sharing your thoughts.

 We want to remove the need of understanding the technical complexity on which Tanam is fuelling its power.

+### What makes Tanam special
+Tanam is build and fully powered by Firebase.
+It allows you to host your own CMS completely free both free as in FOSS and as in free ice cream 🍦

+Tanam is providing a platform with dynamic content (server side rendered) with static site performance straight out of the box.
+It's a auto-scaling platform that will work just as well for small personal sites as it will also be able to serve heavy load without breaking a sweat.

+Tanam is leveraging Google's global CDN to deliver pre-built versions of your dynamic content.
+All cached content is immediately replaced as you update your articles.
+Since we are pre-building the content, all your URLs will serve instantly as a static website would.
+Performance only depends on the size of your website.

+Hosting Tanam can cost you as little as nothing.
+Firebase has a very generous pricing model with a free tier that most likely will be all you need.
+The platform automatically supports custom domain linking and serves all content over secure HTTPS connection.
+You can have a publishing platform to the cost of only your yearly domain name renewal.

 ## Getting started
 Setting up Tanam is as easy as just adding a few lines of code to your index.js file in the project's cloud functions folder.